jpmckinney/pupa-ruby/README.md

 Pupa.rb offers several ways to significantly improve performance.

-## Scraping
+### Caching HTTP requests

 HTTP requests consume the most time.
 To avoid repeat HTTP requests while developing a scraper, cache all HTTP responses.
 Pupa.rb will by default use a `web_cache` directory in the same directory as your script.
 You can change the directory by setting the `--cache_dir` switch on the command line, for example:

     ruby cat.rb --cache_dir my_cache_dir

+### Reducing file I/O

-After HTTP requests, reading and writing files to disk are the slowest operations.
-Two types of files are written: HTTP responses are written to the cache directory, and JSON documents are written to the output directory.
+After HTTP requests, file I/O is the slowest operation.
+Two types of files are written to disk: HTTP responses are written to the cache directory, and JSON documents are written to the output directory.
 Writing to memory is much faster than writing to disk.
 You may store HTTP responses in [Memcached](http://memcached.org/) like so:

     ruby cat.rb --cache_dir memcached://localhost:11211